 Relatively mature GGR approaches such as Bioenergy with Carbon Capture and Storage (BECCS) can make important contributions to net zero emissions but require international supply chains to be feasible, efficient and sustainable.
-Trade-offs do and will exist between environmental impacts, CO2 removal and energy production but these are not impossible to navigate and demonstrator projects can help establish what these routes will look like.
+Trade-offs do and will exist between environmental impacts, CO2 removal and energy production but these are not impossible to navigate and demonstrator projects can help establish these routes.

-Time is of the essence: the longer we delay the deployment of GGR the more intensive it will need to be to remove the necessary amount of CO_2 within a required timeframe and this will make it more costly.
-There will always be uncertainty surrounding the effectiveness and efficiency of GGR and scientific research will not be able to eliminate this completely.
+Time is of the essence: the longer we delay the deployment of GGR the more intensive it will need to be to remove the necessary amount of CO2 within a required timeframe and this will make it more costly.
+There will always be uncertainty surrounding the effectiveness and efficiency of GGR and scientific research is unable to eliminate this completely.
 What could help is some indication from policy makers on what is essential for them to know before they can take action to deploy and scale-up these technologies.

-Trade-offs do and will exist between environmental impacts, CO2 removal and energy production but these are not impossible to navigate and demonstrator projects can help establish what these routes will look like
+Trade-offs do and will exist between environmental impacts, CO2 removal and energy production but these are not impossible to navigate and demonstrator projects can help establish these routes

-1. Integration of GGR into global models and national targets
+Integration of GGR into global models and national targets